-Even the physicians who implant the device aren’t sure if the side effects are actually caused by the device itself.
+Even the physicians who implant the birth control device aren’t sure if the side effects are actually caused by the device itself.
 “To be honest, we don’t know what we don’t know,” said Cheryl B. Iglesia, MD, of the MedStar Washington Hospital Center, who chaired the FDA’s Obstetrics and Gynecology Devices Panel.

 At the end of the daylong testimony at the FDA panel, several experts seemed exasperated at the lack and inconsistency of adverse event records.
 As a result, they recommended gathering more safety data and establishing a patient registry to elicit more information about possible complications from the use of Essure, according to an FDA summary(pdf).
 There was discussion of the desire to ensure that patients have access to health care services related to all steps of the Essure system, including access to confirmation tests and to physicians trained in device removal.

 The panel discussed the need for additional physician training on topics including device removal and the situations in which the placement procedure should be aborted and alternative options pursued.
 They expressed a general desire to see additional post-market data on the Essure system to better understand the adverse events that were discussed during the meeting, and they generally agreed that additional information regarding metal reactions/sensitivity is needed.